elusivecodes/FyreArray/README.md

 **Random Value**

-Return a random value from an array.
+Get a random value from an array.

 - `$array` is the input array.